Breaking down term life insurance

 Term life insurance might be a good fit for you, depending on your financial situation and personal goals.
 It tends to be less complex than permanent life insurance, and it also offers advantages, such as:

 - Customization: Term life insurance allows you to specify the amount of time you need coverage, as well as your level of coverage.
 For example, if you only need coverage until your youngest child has finished college, you can find a policy that fits that timeframe.
-That means term life insurance offers you exactly the insurance you need over the time period you need it.
+That means term life insurance offers you exactly the insurance you need over the period you need it.

-Even with these upsides, term life insurance has some downsides to consider, like the fact that its death benefit can expire and it doesn’t build a cash value.
+Even with these upsides, term life insurance has some downsides to consider, like the fact that its death benefit can expire, and it doesn’t build a cash value.

 Pros of Term Life Insurance | Cons of Term Life Insurance |